nykfeng/TV-Shows-Searcher/README.md

 TV Show Searcher is an interactive, responsive and dynamic web app that allows users to easily navigate the site and get information about their TV shows.

-The app incorporates API calls to TVmaze
+The is a single-page application that incorporates API calls to TVmaze for information.

 ## Links